 The exhibition team drew on talent from SOM offices worldwide, including (pictured from left to right) Mohamed Sheriff, Bernhard Rettig, Thomas Behr, Mark Sarkisian, Christian Hartz, Kent Jackson, and William F. Baker.
 Nicola Borgmann of Architekturgalerie München, pictured right, served as the curator.

 The exhibition was further developed to be shown at the Utzon Center in Aalborg, Denmark through January 2017, and will continue to travel to additional venues.
-See the latest version of the exhibition.
+See the exhibition in Aalborg, Denmark.